mathematicw/Autonomys-Governance/README.md

 	- "Total role members:"			// get number of all members of the role, specified in `.env` file at that moment
 	- "Participants (userID):" 		// get all members of the role, specified in `.env` file at that moment
 	- "Voting results:" 			// [FOR], [AGAINST], [ABSTAIN] values from voting counter
-	- "Voting tokens left:"			// list of VoteTokens which were not used
 	- "Deadline missed:"			// the value for true is "Yes" , the value for false is "No"

-:Note:
-`/results` can be ran only from outer chat, not from thread itself!
+_Note:_ `/results` can be ran only from outer chat, not from thread itself!

 **Wallets**